Battle of Montgomery's Tavern: Prelude

 FitzGibbon organized the government's forces for an attack on the rebels.
 The government forces had 1,200 men and two cannons, and Bond Head ordered that they march towards Montgomery's Tavern at noon on 7 December 1837.
 FitzGibbon sent two detachments ahead of the group to march several hundred yards away from either side of Yonge Street.
 The rest of the army marched up the street.

-Anthony Van Egmond arrived at the tavern on December 7th expecting to command a well-armed rebel force.
-When he saw the poorly-equipped militia he proposed defending their position until reinforcements arrived from the rural areas of Upper Canada.
+Anthony Van Egmond arrived at the tavern on December 7 expecting to command a well-armed rebel force.
+When he saw the poorly equipped militia, he proposed defending their position until reinforcements arrived from the rural areas of Upper Canada.
 Mackenzie demanded that Egmond plan to attack the government troops instead and the rebel leaders decided to send 60 riflemen to the Don Bridge to divert the government troops if they arrived from that path.

 Battle

 A sentinel of the rebels saw the government's troops approach the tavern from Gallows Hill.
 One hundred and fifty men were posted in the woods approximately a half-mile south of the tavern on the west side of Yonge Street.
 Several dozen took up positions behind stump fences on the east side of Yonge Street.
 The rest of the rebels were at the tavern without arms.

 When the government forces arrived the rebels fired upon them.
 FitzGibbon split the militias at the front of the group into two sections to continue their march.
 Major Carfrae turned his artillery and fired upon the rebels.
 The western detachment that had been sent ahead earlier that day attacked the rebels, who fled towards the tavern.
 The government army's march continued to Montgomery's tavern.
 A cannonball shot through the dining room window and the rebels in the tavern fled.
 When Bond Head arrived at the tavern he ordered that it be burned down.

+Sir John A. Macdonald served as a Private in the Commercial Bank Guard on active duty in Toronto guarding the Commercial Bank of the Midland District on King Street.
+The company was present at Montgomery's Tavern and Macdonald recalled in an 1887 letter to Sir James Gowan that: